 It is precisely because we don’t know ourselves that corporations and governments can so easily manipulate our thoughts, feelings, and desires.
 I think one of the greatest illusions we have is the idea that we have free-will.
 I think it’s more accurate to say we have a will, but to assume it is free is another thing altogether; there is much scientific understanding now that strongly indicates that most of our actions are not free-will actions at all; we make choices but they are never independent ones.
 Every choice depends on a lot of biological, social and personal conditions that we cannot determine for ourselves; our eating choices, relationship attractions, and even political leanings have much to do with genes, biochemistry, gender, family background, the culture of origin, etc.

-If personal freedom matters, then now more than ever, we need to cultivate self-knowledge; we are going to have to know ourselves more than the corporations with AI do, otherwise we won’t be able to discern when we are being manipulated or not.
+If personal freedom matters, then now more than ever, we need to cultivate self-knowledge; on our current cultural trajectory, we are going to have to know ourselves more than the corporations with AI do, otherwise we won’t be able to discern when we are being manipulated or not.

 To accept the invitation to ‘know thyself’ is to undertake a change in life orientation; it's to engage life at a wholly new level, one that opens one up to new levels of meaning.
 Anyone can begin at any time, and many already have begun, and we can all help each other.